sigstore/sigstore-blog/content/proving-what-agents-did.md

 This is a nice illustration of what in-toto's subject/predicate split is for.
 The `subject` is the thing we're making a claim about — a session, identified by its Merkle root.
 The `predicate` is the claim — session metadata under our own `predicateType` URI.
 The `/alpha` suffix is deliberate: the predicate schema is still pre-1.0 and we expect it to evolve before we stabilize the format.
 A verifier checks the predicate type before it trusts the contents, exactly the way it checks the DSSE payload type.
 We didn't have to invent a container; we just minted a predicate type and reused the stack.
 (One supply-chain win: the `command` array is run through a best-effort redactor before signing, so tokens and `Authorization:` headers don't get baked into a signed artifact.)

-## The tree is Rekor-shaped
+## How the audit ledger is structured

-Nono's audit Merkle tree follows the same *shape* as Rekor's transparency log — a binary tree built bottom-up over ordered event leaves, with domain-separated hashing so leaf and interior digests cannot be swapped.
+Nono's audit trail is built from two interlocking structures.
+The first is a per-session Merkle tree over event leaves — a binary tree built bottom-up with domain-separated hashing so leaf and interior digests cannot be swapped.
 The alpha audit scheme lives in `audit.rs`:

 ```
 // crates/nono/src/audit.rs